tenzir/tenzir/web/docs/tql2/operators/head.md

 ### `n: uint (optional)`

-An unsigned integer denoting how many events to keep.
+The number of events to keep.

 Defaults to `10`.